ajvargo/bin_diesel/README.md

 * `opts_banner(text)`

 Set banner text for your script.
-Usually the bare usage line show an example run.
+Usually the bare usage line to show an example run.

 * `opts_description(text)`